 Sometimes the bathroom next to your sleeping place is used by lots of drunken people during the whole evening.
 You will be happy to have flip flops if you need to go to the toilet during the night.
 Beside that it’s always good to give your feet a break from sneakers or boots.

-You obviously should bring all relevant details for the shows you play, for example phone numbers of all promoters, venue addresses, schedules with arrival, dinner, stage time etc. It’s definitely better to have them also as a printed version and not only in your smartphone, since the latter can run out of batteries.
+You obviously should bring all relevant details for the shows you play, for example phone numbers of all promoters, venue addresses, schedules with arrival, dinner, stage time etc. It’s definitely better to have them also as a printed version and not only in your phone, since the latter can run out of batteries.

 Chargers and adapters

 You need adapters for your electronic devices like phone, camera, notebook etc. as well as adapters for your musical equipment.
 In addition to your main phone charger bring a car charger.
 Here you can find an overview about electric systems used around the world.

 To reduce the number of adapters you can bring a power strip.
 If you are using 9-volt block batteries in your pedals, you also won’t need an extra adapter for them.